-- A foundation programme certificate.
-The University's Centre for International Foundation Programmes (CIFP) offers a range of programmes providing an excellent preparation for undergraduate academic study.
-Find out more about taking a foundation programme at the University of St Andrews.
+- Foundation programme certificate: Our International Foundation Programmes offer a range of programmes providing excellent preparation for undergraduate academic study at the University of St Andrews.

 For more information please contact the Admissions team by emailing email@example.com.

-For information on postgraduate entry requirements please contact the Admissions team at firstname.lastname@example.org.
+For more information please contact the Admissions team at firstname.lastname@example.org.